Manohara-Ai/Hand_Written_Digit_Recognizer/README.md

 ## Results

 The model achieved:
-- **98.12% accuracy (on random seed and accuracy much be better/ worse on other seeds)** on custom handwritten digits
+- **98.12% accuracy (on random seed and accuracy can be better/ worse on other seeds)** on custom handwritten digits

 ## Requirements